wp-plugins/facebook-album-sync/readme.txt

 == Frequently Asked Questions ==

+= How Does the plugin work =
+Go to http://wordpress.org/extend/plugins/facebook-album-sync/installation/ for instructions.

 = Do you offer support =

-No, but you can email me for bugs and suggestions and wordpress customization services at www.keithics.com
+We do offer support via the forum for now, but you can also visit www.miiweb.net for assistance.

 == Screenshots ==